ReneeFranzwa/careers.edsurge.com/_posts/2015-07-01-reporting-fellowship.md

 ##To Apply:##

-Please send a resume, links to published work, and a short story about your most memorable learning experience to Tony Wan.
+Please send a resume, links to published work, and a short, polished story about your most memorable learning experience to Tony Wan.

 <a href="mailto:tony@edsurge.com" class="button button-rounded button-primary button-large">Email tony@edsurge.com</a>